raganwald/raganwald.github.com/_posts/2015-12-26-beyond-simple-mixins.md

 [![Crossed Wires](/assets/images/crossed-wires.jpg)](https://www.flickr.com/photos/howardlake/4834299551/)

 *Mixins* solve a very common problem in class-centric OOP: For non-trivial applications, there is a very messy *many-to-many* relationship between behaviour and classes, and it does not neatly decompose into a tree.

 The mixin solution to this problem is to leave classes in a single inheritance hierarchy, and to mix additional behaviour into individual classes as needed.

-Here's a simplified functional mixin for classes:[^simplified]
+Here's a vastly simplified functional mixin for classes:[^simplified]

-[^simplified]: A production-ready version would handle more than just methods.
+[^simplified]: A production-ready implementation would handle more than just methods.
 For example, it would allow you to mix getters and setters into a class, and it would allow us to attach properties or methods to the target class itself, and not just instances.
 But this simplified version handles methods, simple properties, "mixin properties," and `instanceof`, and that is enough for the purposes of investigating OO design questions.

 {% highlight javascript %}
 function mixin (behaviour) {